owncloud/ocis/docs/ocis/deployment/ocis_wopi.md

   ### Collabora settings ###
   # Domain of Collabora, where you can find the frontend.
 Defaults to "collabora.owncloud.test"
   COLLABORA_DOMAIN=
   # Admin user for Collabora.
-Defaults to blank, provide one to enable access
+Defaults to blank, provide one to enable access.
+Collabora Admin Panel URL: https://{COLLABORA_DOMAIN}/browser/dist/admin/admin.html
   COLLABORA_ADMIN_USER=
   # Admin password for Collabora.
 Defaults to blank, provide one to enable access
   COLLABORA_ADMIN_PASSWORD=